derrickoswald/CIMSpark/Model.md

 val some_lines: RDD[ACLineSegment] = equipment.keyBy(_.id).join (lines.keyBy (_.id)).values.map (_._2)
 ```

-One can also use class name, e.g. ch.ninecode.model.ACLineSegment, on objects in RDD[Element].
+One can also get the class name, e.g. ch.ninecode.model.ACLineSegment, from objects in RDD[Element] using theObject.getClass.getName in order to perform specific actions on different class types.